genesiscommunitysuccess/docs/versioned_docs/version-2022.3/00_fuse/03_features/05_charts.md

 <TabItem value="bar" label="Default / Bar" default >

 :::important
 Chart type parameter is optional.
-If not specified, it will default to `BAR`.
+If not specified, it will default to `ChartType.BAR`
 :::

 :::tip